Starter kit

 Option 1: Pre-built Umbrel Home , recommended

-• Plus the two dongles above (USB-A, no adapter).
+- Plus the Bluetooth dongle above (USB-A, no adapter).

 Option 2: Build a Raspberry Pi 5 yourself

-• Plus the two dongles above (Pi has USB-A, no adapter)
+- Plus the Bluetooth dongle above (Pi has USB-A, no adapter)

 Pi 5 uses USB-C only for power.
 The four data ports are USB-A, so the dongles plug in directly.
 After assembly, flash umbrelOS following umbrel.com/umbrelos.